SteveDunn/Vogen/docs/site/Writerside/topics/reference/EfCoreIntegrationHowTo.md

 There are things to consider when using Value Objects in EF Core

-* There are concurrency concerns with in the `ValueGenerator` if multiple threads are allowed to insert at the same time.
+* There are concurrency concerns with `ValueGenerator` if multiple threads are allowed to insert at the same time.
-From what I've read, it's not recommended to share the DB Context across threads.
+It is not recommended to share the DB Context across threads.
- I've also read that if concurrent creation is required, then a Guid is the preferred method of a primary, auto-generated key.
+  If concurrent creation is required, then a Guid is the preferred method of a primary, auto-generated key.

 * There are a few hoops to jump though, especially for primary keys.
   Value Objects are primarily used to represent 'domain concepts,' and while they can be coerced into living in the 'infrastructure' layer, i.e., databases, they're not a natural fit.
- I generally use an 'anti-corruption layer' to translate between the infrastructure and domain;
+ An alternative is to use an 'anti-corruption layer' to translate between the infrastructure and domain;
   it's a layer for converting/mapping/validation.
 Yes, it's more code, but it's explicit.

 <note title="Users' tips">
 <a href="efcore-tips.md" summary="Handy tips for working with EF Core">This page</a> has some handy tips provided by the community.